Safe H2O

 • Installing a sediment + UV filtration system and routinely replacing their filters.

-• For rainfed tanks adding gutter whiskers, leaf diverters, first flush diverters, or tank inlet screens to your gutters and downpipes to prevent large sediments like dust, leaves, bird droppings and other debris from entering the tank supply.
+• For rainfed tanks adding gutter whiskers, leaf diverters, first flush diverters, or tank inlet screens to your gutters and downpipes to prevent large sediment and organic debris from entering the tank supply.
+For further detail on sediment prevention methods, check out our blog.

 • Routinely cleaning your roof and gutters without using chemicals to prevent any water contamination